-On April 7, 1999, Marcus Cable Holdings, LLC ("Marcus Holdings"), the guarantor of the Issuers' obligations under the Original Notes and the Indentures, was merged with and into Charter Holdings, with Charter Holdings being the surviving entity (the "Marcus Combination") and the subsidiaries of Marcus Holdings becoming subsidiaries of Charter Holdings.
-Under the terms of the Original Notes and the Indentures, upon the Marcus Combination, the Marcus Holdings' guarantee was automatically terminated.
-In addition, upon the sale of the Original Notes, Marcus Holdings issued a senior note (the "Mirror Note") in favor of Charter Holdings in an amount equal to that portion of the proceeds from the sale of the Original Notes used to repay certain outstanding senior indebtedness of the Marcus Companies.
-The Mirror Note was secured by a pledge by Marcus Holdings of all of the membership interests of Marcus.
-Under the terms of the Original Notes and the Indentures, Charter Holdings pledged the Mirror Note to the Trustee for the equal and ratable benefit of the holders of the Original Notes.
-Under the terms of the Original Notes and the Indentures, upon the Marcus Combination, the Mirror Note was automatically extinguished and the pledge of such collateral was released.
+On April 7, 1999, Marcus Cable Holdings, LLC, the guarantor of our obligations under the original notes and the indentures, was merged with and into Charter Communications Holdings, LLC the surviving entity and an issuer of the original notes.
+As a result of this combination, the subsidiaries of Marcus Cable Holdings, LLC became our subsidiaries.
+Under the terms of the original notes and the indentures, upon the combination with Marcus Cable Holdings, LLC, the guarantee of our obligations under the notes was automatically terminated.
+In addition, upon the sale of the original notes, Marcus Cable Holdings, LLC issued a senior note in favor of Charter Communications Holdings, LLC in an amount equal to the portion of the proceeds from the sale of the original notes that was used to repay certain outstanding senior debt of certain subsidiaries of Marcus Cable Holdings, LLC.
+This senior note was secured by a pledge by Marcus Cable Holdings, LLC of all of the membership interests of Marcus Cable Company, L.L.C, one of its subsidiaries.
+Under the terms of the original notes and the indentures, Charter Communications Holdings, LLC pledged the senior note to the trustee under the indentures for the equal and ratable benefit of the holders of the original notes.
+Under the terms of the original notes and the indentures, upon the combination described above, the senior note was automatically extinguished and the pledge of such collateral was released.